How RV Water Systems Work

 Water Pump

-To use your water pump, start by filling up your RV’s freshwater tank with clean water.
+To use your camper water pump, start by filling up your freshwater tank with clean water.
 Then, turn on the water pump, and water should begin flowing from your sinks and shower head.
 This method is ideal when you’re camping without any hookups.
 Keep in mind that your water pump operates off your RV’s battery, so be mindful of turning it off when not in use to conserve battery power.

 City Water Connection

 For a city water connection, take a hose and connect one end to your RV and the other end to the water spigot at the hookup site.
 Once both ends of the hose are securely connected, turn on the water spigot.
 This connection provides immediate access to clean water.
 Whenever you connect to city water, it’s advisable to use a water pressure regulator and a water filter system to control water pressure and ensure water cleanliness as it enters your RV.
 These precautions help protect your RV’s plumbing system and ensure a reliable water supply during your travels.
+If you’re unsure how the connections work, reviewing an RV water system diagram can give you a clear visual guide to better understand the setup.

 Dumping Your RV Tanks: A Step-by-Step Guide